 Please join us for one or all of these services.
 Holy Week services will be announced shortly.

 Our Ash Wednesday Service is on March 2 @ 7 pm at the church (6340 Number 4 Road, Richmond)

-Our weekly Lenten Services will be on Thursdays at 7 pm, held at St. Anne’s Anglican Church.
+Our weekly Lenten Services will be on Wednesdays at 7 pm, held at St. Anne’s Anglican Church.
 We will use the liturgy of Holden Evening Prayer.

 Holy Week Services are as follows: